 - Whether each of those risk management authorities has exercised, or is proposing to exercise, those functions in a response to a flood.’

-Upon learning of a flood event within Southampton, the Investigating Officer will follow the established Flood Investigations Protocol whereby it will be determined whether an investigation should be carried out using the Flood Investigations Guidance, taking into account the available resources and significance of the event.
+Upon learning of a flood event, the Investigating Officer will follow the established Flood Investigations Protocol whereby it will be determined whether an investigation should be carried out using the Flood Investigations Guidance, taking into account the available resources and significance of the event.

-It is not the responsibility of the Investigating Officer to resolve the flooding issue or provide solutions; however they will investigate the cause and notify any relevant authority and those affected.
+It is not the responsibility of the Investigating Officer to resolve the flooding issue or provide solutions; however they will investigate the cause and notify any relevant authorities and those affected.